-Names of mostly young people who recently went abroad in search for jobs and opportunities are written on tiles that cover a wall at a bus station in Imotski, southern Croatia.
+Names of mostly young people who went abroad in search for jobs are written on tiles of a bus station in Imotski, Southern Croatia.
 Youth unemployment rates went down from a record level of 50% in 2013 to 17% in 2019, and increased again to 22 % in 2020 because of the pandemic (EU27: 16%).

 About the ILO in Croatia

-In the first five years after Croatia’s independence in 1991, the country experienced a dramatic one third drop of GDP because of the war.
+The three decades since Croatia’s independence in 1991 were turbulent.
+The country experienced a dramatic 30 per cent drop of GDP because of the war in the 1990ies.
 GDP only reached its pre-war level more than 10 years later in 2003.
-In the early 2000’s Croatia experienced a steady growth of economic activity with GDP growth averaging 4.5%.
 However, the unemployment rate remained high and labour force participation was low.

-Croatia was then again heavily hit by an economic contraction because of the Great Recession.
-The economic crisis led to a 13% decline of GDP (2009-14) which was the second largest contraction after Greece.
-The crisis also had its toll on the labour market.
-The unemployment rate doubled to 18% in 2014 (as compared to pre-crises level) and the youth unemployment rate increased to a record high of almost 50% (2013).
+Croatia again was hit by an economic contraction because of the Great Recession.
+The economic crisis led to a 13% decline of GDP (2009-14) which was the second largest contraction in the EU after Greece.
+The unemployment rate doubled to 18% in 2014, and the youth unemployment rate increased to a record high of almost 50% (2013).
 EU membership supported the recovery (2015-19) which was robust and broad-based.
 However, Croatia is only slowly catching up with the rest of EU.
 The country’s GDP per capita stands at 65% (2019) of the EU average – only 5 percentage points higher than 10 years ago.